mainmatter/gerust/site/docs/tutorial-minimal/new-endpoint.md

 ## Implementing the controller function

-For now the above curl command result in an error since our app only exposes the `/greet` endpoint and nothing handles `/greet_me`.
+For now the above curl command will result in an error since our app only exposes the `/greet` endpoint and nothing handles `/greet_me`.
 Let's add that endpoint to `web/src/controllers/greeting.rs`:

 ```rust
 …